What type of content do you primarily create?

 With key messages as your guide, it becomes easier to stay on topic and resist the temptation to go off on tangents that might lead to filler words.

 Even with all the practice in the world, filler words still slip in sometimes.
-At that point, you’ll need to remove them in the editing stage.
+At that point, you'll need to remove them in the editing stage.
+This is especially important for podcasts, video content, and virtual presentations where speech clarity directly impacts audience engagement.
 But before you go on a filler-word removing frenzy, here are a few things to think about.

 - Removing too many filler words can sound unnatural.
 It's fine to remove a few "ums" here and there, but avoid going overboard.
 Editing out every single filler word tends to make a speaker sound robotic and inauthentic.